n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mattermost/README.md

 ### 2. Mattermost node

 1. First of all, you'll have to enter credentials for the Mattermost node.
 You can find out how to do that [here](../../../credentials/Mattermost/README.md).
-2. Select 'Message' from the *Resource* dropdown.
-3. Select 'Post' from the *Operation* dropdown.
-4. Select the channel you would like to post to in the *Channel ID* dropdown.
+2. Select the channel you would like to post to in the *Channel ID* dropdown.
-5. Type the message you want to post in the *Message* field.
+3. Type the message you want to post in the *Message* field.
-6. Click on *Execute Node* to run the workflow.
+4. Click on *Execute Node* to run the workflow.